 Dental Mistake #1: Brushing Too Soon After A Meal

-Many experts agree it’s actually best to wait a little while after a meal to brush your teeth, rather than trying to clean them right away.
+Many dentists in Dubai agree it’s actually best to wait a little while after a meal to brush your teeth, rather than trying to clean them right away.
 This is especially valid in cases where you have had something acidic like oranges or lemons.
 Its good to leave at least a window of around 30 minutes after you eat.
 This is because the acidic food and sugars temporarily softens the teeth enamel and brushing right away can actually cause damage to the teeth enamel.

 As an alternative to waiting to brush your teeth, try eating nutritious foods that are low in carbohydrates and sugar after eating something acidic.
 This will help reduce the harmful acids that such foods can create.

 If you are flossing, it is a good thing.
 The benefits of flossing are almost endless, however, you need to make sure that you are doing it right.
 You should never snap the floss between your teeth.
 Instead, you should gently work the floss between your teeth using a zig-zag motion.

 Dental Mistake #3: Eating foods that are bad for your teeth

 Some of the healthiest foods out there can be bad for your teeth.
 It all comes down to the acid content in the food or acids created by the conversion of sugars by your mouth’s bacteria.
 Acids can erode your teeth’s enamel, causing cavities and tooth decay.
 But that doesn’t mean you completely stop eating such foods because your body actually needs the nutrients from these foods.
 The main thing to look at here is the amount of time your teeth are exposed to the sweets or acidic foods.
 Drinking water after you eat such foods can help to neutralize the acids and wash them away.
 Another smart move will be to eat sugary or acidic foods as part of a meal than as a snack, which helps to reduce the acidic effect.